Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster: Conclusion

 \section{Conclusion}

-In our work, a RSS-based multi-UAV localization model utilizing trajectory has been established to find the position of passive source and the corresponding CRLB has been derived.
-To lower communication overhead, two high-communication-efficient distributed methods, DMM and DEF, have been proposed to exploit multiple UAVs and UAV trajectories.
-The simulation results have shown that the proposed DMM strikes a good balance among performance, computational complexity, and communication efficiency while the proposed DEF is one of the two highest communication-efficiency methods among distributed methods DEF, DMM, DEM, and DGN.
-Moreover, the proposed DEF performs better than DEM in terms of RMSE and has the same communication efficiency as the latter. \appendices \ifCLASSOPTIONcaptionsoff
+In our work, a RSS-based multi-UAV localization model utilizing trajectory has been established to find the position of passive source.
+To achieve considerable estimation under low communication overhead, two high-communication-efficient distributed methods, DMM and DEF, have been proposed.
+The simulation results have shown that the proposed DMM has less estimated error than the existing DGN and DSCA under low rounds of communication.
+Furthermore, the proposed DMM strikes a good balance among performance, computational complexity, and communication efficiency.
+The proposed DEF and DEM combing with local search are two highest communication-efficiency methods with higher computational complexity.
+Moreover, the proposed DEF outperforms DEM in terms of RMSE. \appendices \ifCLASSOPTIONcaptionsoff

 \fi